Charles William Post was born in Springfield, Illinois in 1854.

 But even as his businesses thrived, poor health and depression plagued C. W. Post.
 On May 9, 1914 Charles William Post committed suicide.

 His father Charles R. and brother Aurie were still living in Fort Worth.

 Post’s estate was estimated at $20 million ($477 million today).

 His daughter, Marjorie Merriweather Post, who had lived in Fort Worth as a baby, parlayed her inheritance into General Foods and became the wealthiest woman in America.
-In 1927 she would build Mar-a-Lago (Spanish for “Sea to Lake”) estate with its 126-room, 110,000-square-foot house.
-The estate would become the Florida home of Donald J. Trump.
-(David Swartz photo from Wikipedia.)
+In Florida in 1927 she would build Mar-a-Lago (Spanish for “Sea to Lake”) estate with its 126-room, 110,000-square-foot house.
+(Photo, circa 1890, by Fort Worth’s David Swartz from Wikipedia.)

 Marjorie Merriweather Post in 1942.
 (Photo from Wikipedia.)

 Charles William Post is buried in Battle Creek.
 (Photo from Find a Grave.)